WMU instructor teaching in class

 Call for Applicants: FYE 2100 Part-Time Instructor

-FYE Instructors are WMU faculty and staff who are invested in the success of first-year students.
+FYE instructors are WMU faculty and staff who are invested in the success of first-year students.
 They are hired as part-time instructors to teach FYE 2100, a two-credit hour course designed to help new students make a successful academic and social transition to life at WMU.
 FYE instructors are instrumental in facilitating first-year students’ paths towards academic success as they learn about the array of resources available at WMU.
-Diversity, equity and inclusion, CliftonStrengths assessment and development, career exploration, academic planning, and personal goal setting skills are all included in the course.
+The course includes exploring diverse perspectives and fostering a sense of belonging, developing personal strengths through the CliftonStrengths assessment, planning for careers and academics, and setting meaningful goals.

 FAQs